 Ashden International Award

-Off Grid Electric was founded in 2011 by Xavier Helgesen (CEO), Erica Mackey (COO) and Joshua Pierce (CTO).
+Zola Electric (then called Off Grid Electric) was founded in 2011 by Xavier Helgesen (CEO), Erica Mackey (COO) and Joshua Pierce (CTO).
 Its Tanzanian-registered business manages sales of solar services from its headquarters in Arusha, and its Seychelles-registered business manages investment, hardware and software development.
-By March 2014, Of Grid Electric had approximately 90 staff and several hundred local agents.
-The company has been financed mainly by equity investment - the most recent equity round raised US$7 million – which is supplemented by debt and grants (see box).
+By March 2014, Zola Electric had approximately 90 staff and several hundred local agents.
+The company has been financed mainly by equity investment – the most recent equity round raised US$7 million – which is supplemented by debt and grants (see box).
 It is in the process of negotiating a larger debt agreement with a syndicate of banks, to support its rapid growth.

 A network of local agents is used to find customers, install systems and provide ongoing customer support.
 Use of tailored smartphone apps linked to a complex database allows customer, system and payment information to be integrated.
 Cloud-based servers keep data secure.